science writing, backpack journalism and mobile media

 New Formats of Digital Experience (including VR, Drones)

 The practice of journalism - and storytelling more widely - has always been interested in creative technologies.
 With each iteration of the media, new formats have emerged making possible new kinds of expression.
-This week, we’ll examine how journalists are using such environments as virtual reality, infographics, drones to advance the practice of journalism, creating new opportunities to immerse people into compelling stories about science.
+This week, we’ll examine how journalists are using such environments as virtual reality, artificial intelligence, drones to advance the practice of journalism, creating new opportunities to immerse people into compelling stories about science.

 Disruptive Media and Participatory Culture